Accessibility Statement

 Bacterial pneumonia in cats

 Bacterial pneumonia in cats can occur after exposure to bacterial agents inhaled from the environment or from other cats.
+Aspiration pneumonia can have a bacterial cause, as mentioned above, but bacteria doesn’t necessarily have to be inhaled.
 It can also arise from an existing bacterial infection elsewhere in the body.
-According to PetMD, the bacterial organisms Bordetella bronchiseptica, Pasteurella, and Moraxella are most frequently reported in cases of bacterial pneumonia.
+Organisms that have been reported as causes of bacterial pneumonia in cats include Pasteurella spp, Escherichia coli, Staphylococcus spp, Streptococcus spp, Pseudomonas spp, Bordetella bronchiseptica, and Mycoplasma spp.

 Treating bacterial pneumonia